Safety

 Confined Spaces 231

-The class Confined Spaces explains the OSHA requirements pertaining to confined spaces.
+This class provides an overview of the safety concerns and requirements associated with confined spaces.
 A confined space has limited means of entry or exit and is not designed for continuous occupancy.
-Confined space hazards are caused by the material in the confined space, the activity carried out in the space, and the external environment.
-OSHA requires a permit for entering any confined space with an additional hazard.
+Confined spaces may pose safety hazards for employees.
+These hazards may include the material in the confined space, the activity carried out in it, and the external environment.
+The Occupational Safety and Health Administration (OSHA) requires a permit for entering any confined space with safety hazards.

-After taking this class, the user should be able to describe OSHA regulations and best practices for performing work safely in a confined space.
+After taking this class, users should be able to describe OSHA regulations and best practices for performing work safely in a confined space.
+These best practices include developing a written program for permit-required confined spaces and training and certifying all permit space entrants.
+Properly trained individuals will understand the use of personal protective equipment and other specialized safety precautions.

 • Difficulty Intermediate